 In an emergency, you should contact Customer First.
 They're available 24 hours a day.

-Give them your ID number, and they will get in touch with the contact listed on your plan.
+Give them the ID number, and they will get in touch with the contact listed on the plan.

 Caring for someone at risk of getting lost